xmtp/XIPs/XIPs/xip-31-message-history.md

 - The XMTP network was not designed for storage of large files.
 The network currently has a 1MB per message limit so backups would be divided across potentially hundreds of chunks.
 - Costly as the network decentralizes and fees are added to the network.
 Given that alternative storage providers can be used in the current proposal, the benefits to decentralization are limited.

-I could get on board with this proposal if others felt strongly that we shouldn't create new infrastructure.
-While backups are an odd fit for the XMTP transport network, it would work in the short term and be easier to bootstrap.

 #### Use a QR code instead of an XMTP message